Registration

 I would like to use a common name.
 What should I do?

-You can request to use a common name by filling out the form to request the use of a common name.
+You can request to use a common name by filling out the application form for the use of a common name.

 International Students